SoloSuit vs Upsolve: Different Tools for Different Problems

 When neither fits: Answered as the third option

 Many readers comparing SoloSuit and Upsolve are looking at the wrong two products.
-SoloSuit defends a specific lawsuit but with generic Answer templates that don't cite state-specific case law and don't include motion suites beyond arbitration.
+SoloSuit is a broad 50-state Answer, filing-help, attorney-review, and settlement ecosystem.
 Upsolve files Chapter 7 but doesn't generate debt-defense documents at all (and refers users facing lawsuits to SoloSuit through a disclosed affiliate relationship).

 Answered's product is structurally different from SoloSuit's:

-State-specific case law BAKED INTO documents.
-Georgia documents cite Nyankojo v.
+— State-specific law in eligible documents.
+Georgia documents can cite Nyankojo v.
 North Star Capital Acquisitions, 298 Ga.
 App.
 6 (2009), and Wirth v.
 CACH, LLC, 300 Ga.
 App.
-488 (2009) — the controlling state appellate cases on debt-buyer standing.
-California documents cite the Rosenthal Fair Debt Collection Practices Act.
-Florida documents cite the Florida Consumer Collection Practices Act.
-Wisconsin documents cite Brindise on the timing of confirmation defenses.
-SoloSuit's documents do not cite this case law because SoloSuit's templates are designed for 50-state generic use.
+488 (2009) where relevant.
+California documents can invoke the Rosenthal Fair Debt Collection Practices Act where the facts support it.
+Florida documents can cite the Florida Consumer Collection Practices Act where relevant.
+Wisconsin documents can cite Brindise on the timing of confirmation defenses where relevant.

 For a head-to-head comparison of Answered against SoloSuit, see /compare/answered-vs-solosuit.
 For a head-to-head comparison against Upsolve, see /compare/answered-vs-upsolve.